anusha-sundaramurthi/cgpa-calculator/README.md

 - **Performance**: Lightweight and fast
 - **Compatibility**: Works on all modern browsers

-## 🤝 Contributing

-Found a bug or want to suggest improvements?
-Feel free to:
-- Open an issue
-- Submit a pull request
-- Share feedback

 Your academic excellence today becomes tomorrow's innovation!

-Made with ❤️ for Women's Engineering College Computer Science Students Calculate • Excel • Achieve • Inspire
+Made with ❤️ for Women's Engineering College Computer Science Students

+Calculate • Excel • Achieve • Inspire